Ruth Johnson Colvin: Literacy Volunteers

 In 1962, Literacy Volunteers, Inc. was founded in Syracuse.
-The organization was chartered in New York State in 1967 as a tax-exempt, non-profit and the name was changed to Literacy Volunteers of America, Inc. (LVA).
+The organization was chartered in New York State in 1967 as a tax-exempt non-profit, and the name was changed to Literacy Volunteers of America, Inc. (LVA).
 It is a national, educational, non-profit organization with staff at the local, state and national levels and a volunteer board of directors.
 Colvin was the first president of the organization and a lifetime member of the board of directors.

 In 1974, she created the English as a Second Language training program as well as a new reading series for learners.
-During the next few years she helped found The National Coalition for Literacy to increase public awareness of illiteracy.
+During the next few years she helped found the National Coalition for Literacy to increase public awareness of illiteracy.
 Colvin also published Student Involvement Guidelines to encourage student involvement in all aspects of literacy programs.

 The organization currently has 330 programs in 42 states with over 100,000 volunteers and students.
 The non-profit works in conjunction with correctional facilities, adult educational programs, libraries, universities, community service programs and industry.

 The non-profit looks for effective ways to teach basic literacy and English as a second language which stresses the importance of educationally sound "learner-centered" training of tutors and "ongoing support system."

 From 1991 to 2001, Colvin helped with administration, training and fund development in Swaziland, in the development of the country's only literacy program.
-She also assessed the needs and gave initial training for the Rotary Clubs of Zambia, to set up Readers are Leaders in Zambia fund.
+She also assessed needs and gave initial training for the Rotary Clubs of Zambia, to set up the Readers are Leaders in Zambia fund.

 ProLiteracy worldwide

 ProLiteracy Worldwide was formed when Laubach Literacy International and Literacy Volunteers of America, Inc. merged in 2002.

-Laubach Literacy International's history begins in 1930, when Dr. Frank C. Laubach was a missionary among the Maranao people of the Philippines.
+Laubach Literacy International began in 1930, when Dr. Frank C. Laubach was a missionary among the Maranao people of the Philippines.
 His concern about their poor living conditions led him to conclude that the ability to read and write was essential for them to begin to solve their problems.
 As the Maranaos learned to read, they would, in turn, teach other adults on a one-to-one basis that became known as "Each One Teach One."
-From 1935 to 1967, Dr. Laubach visited 105 countries answering calls for literacy help and created reading lessons in 315 languages.
+From 1935 to 1967, Laubach visited 105 countries answering calls for literacy help and created reading lessons in 315 languages.
 He founded Laubach Literacy International in Syracuse in 1955.